 Acting Judge Nicola RedpathMolony also ordered him to pay all the legal costs of the application, including what is likely to be a hefty bill from senior counsel advocate Chris Eloff, who argued the matter on behalf of Metropolitan Health.
 He will also have to pay his own legal team, which included senior counsel advocate Dali Mpofu.

-The report says according to court papers, Mazwai’s account administrators, Medical EDI Services, which assists doctors to submit claims to medical aids, filled in an incorrect amount in what was termed the software’s “multiplier column”.
+The report says that according to Mazwai’s court papers, an incorrect amount was entered into his accounting software’s “multiplier column”.
 So instead of claiming for one operation at a cost of R, 800, it had claimed for 2,469 operations at that price.
 The result was a hefty bill of more than R7m being submitted to Metropolitan Health, which administers claims on behalf of the Government Employees Medical Scheme (Gems).

 Metropolitan’s computer software had not picked up anything odd and it had approved the payment.
 Gems had duly paid Mazwai.
 Mazwai used the “windfall” to pay off debts and make various investments.
 There was only R2.5m left which he had put into an interest-bearing trust account with his attorney.